Silver fern flag

 A silver fern flag is any flag design that incorporates a silver fern, and is usually a white silver fern on a black background.
 The silver fern motif is associated with New Zealand, and a silver fern flag may be used as an unofficial flag of New Zealand, to which it is endemic.
 The silver fern itself is a quasi-national emblem, being used for various official symbols, including the coat of arms of New Zealand and the New Zealand one dollar coin.
-A number of New Zealand sports teams, such as the cricket team, the Silver Ferns and the All Blacks, use similar silver fern flags as part of their official merchandise.
-The All Whites association football team use a white background and a black version of the fern.
+A number of New Zealand sports teams, such as the cricket team, the netball team and the rugby union team, use similar silver fern flags as part of their official merchandise.
+The All Whites, New Zealand's national association football team, use a white background and a black version of the fern.

 1980 Moscow Summer Olympics

 New Zealand officially boycotted the 1980 Moscow Olympics as part of the US-led boycott of the games.
 However, four New Zealand athletes competed under the flag of New Zealand's Olympic committee, which was a black flag with a white silver fern imposed over the Olympic Rings.